MargaretKrutikova/mst-react-ts-guide/README.md

 ## Connect react to mobx

-The part I struggled most with is how to connect `react` to `mobx` and start using stores in my components.
-The idea here is that react components need to become "reactive" and start tracking observables from the stores.

 ### Why NOT mobx-react

-The most common way to achieve this is by using [mobx-react](https://github.com/mobxjs/mobx-react) which provides `observer` and `inject` functions, where `observer` is wrapped around components to make them react to changes and re-render and`inject` just injects stores into components.
+The most common way to connect `mobx` to `reaect` is by using [mobx-react](https://github.com/mobxjs/mobx-react) which provides `observer` and `inject` functions, where `observer` is wrapped around components to make them react to changes and re-render and `inject` just injects stores into components.
 However, I wouldn't recommend using this library because:

-- when using `observer`, the component loses the ability to use hooks because it gets converted to a class, more explanation can be found [here](https://github.com/mobxjs/mobx-react/issues/594).
+- when using `observer`, the component loses the ability to use hooks because it gets converted to a class, more on this [here](https://github.com/mobxjs/mobx-react/issues/594).
 And the docs recommend in the [best practices](https://mobx.js.org/best/pitfalls.html) to use `observer` around as many components as possible, which means hooks can't be used almost anywhere,
 - `inject` function is quite compilcated and doesn't work well with typescript (see [github issue](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230)), requiring all stores to be marked as optional and then using `!` to indicate that they actually exist.

 ### mobx-react-lite to the rescue

 Luckily there is another library, [`mobx-react-lite`](https://github.com/mobxjs/mobx-react-lite), which is built with hooks and provides `observer` wrapper.
-One thing worth mentioning, its `observer` doesn't support classes, but there is a dedicated component `Observer` that can be wrapped around components in render.
+One thing worth mentioning, `observer` doesn't support classes, but there is a dedicated component `Observer` that can be wrapped around parts of `jsx` in render in class components.

-It is easy to get confused with this library since it provides a lot of hooks like `useObservable`, `useComputed` etc. that are going to be deprecated according to [the docs](https://github.com/mobxjs/mobx-react-lite#notice-of-deprecation).
+The library provides a lot of hooks like `useObservable`, `useComputed` etc. that are going to be deprecated according to [the docs](https://github.com/mobxjs/mobx-react-lite#notice-of-deprecation).
 Instead here is a [recommended way](https://github.com/mobxjs/mobx-react/issues/256#issuecomment-433587230), that we are going to follow:

 - use `react context` provider to pass down the store(s),
 - access the store using `useContext` hook with a selector, alternatively inject the necessary stores with a custom `useInject` hook based on the `useContext` hook,
 - wrap components with `observer` from `mobx-react-lite` to subscribe to changes.

-As a bonus, I created a custom `connect` HOC function that resembles `redux`'s way of connecting to the store, which I will show later.

 First thing, install the library: